LimbicAI/backend-code-challenge/README.md

 - [ ] Update this user (consider concurrency issues)
 - [ ] Return user and his posts.

+## Stack to use:

+- NodeJS
+- Apollo graphql server
+- PostgreSQL (you can use an ORM like Sequelize ORM for if you use plain sql we are open to this approach too)
+- Docker
+- Jest / Mocha-Chai (pick a tool that fits you more)

 ## Requirements:

 - You should take concurrency issues into consideration, eg multiple concurrent updates;